oeran93/Evil-HangMan/README.md

 words, and the proper pattern of dashes and letter s so far is returned to the user.
 Keeping the set of possible words as large as possible makes it difficult for the other player

+COMMENTS:

+The program starts by loading all the words in the dictionary line by line.
+This Process is done once anyways so it doens't really affect the overall performances of the program. the possible sets are then created.
+This is the most time consuming part of the program. all the words in the set must be scanned to find how many times, if any, a letter occurs in that word, and in what position.
+This would be an O(n*m) algorithm with n being the number of words in the set and m the average length of a word.
+When i am ranging through the hashmap to find the sets instead its a O(n) algorithm, with n being the number of sets.
+This is because a search in the hashmap takes 1 try on average.
+Hashmap is the perfect way to to store the sets because every time i have to search through them to find the next current set and O(1) is the fastest possible algorithm.
+Finally I tested using JUnit all the key methods such as findLetterInWord, chooseCurrentSet, createPossibleSets and initializeCurrentSet.
+The rest of the testing was conducted live.
+Some of the pictures are included in the zip file.
+Finally I did not think a view class was necessary since there is no real user interface so I uncluded the fiew view methods in the main.